Saurabhmusic/Data-Analysis-Projects/Car-Data-Analysis/README.md

 Objectives

-Find all null values in the dataset and replace them with the mean of their respective columns.
+1.Find all null values in the dataset and replace them with the mean of their respective columns.

-Check all the unique car makes (brands) present in the dataset and count their occurrences.
+2.Check all the unique car makes (brands) present in the dataset and count their occurrences.

-Filter and display all the records where the region is Asia or Europe.
+3.Filter and display all the records where the region is Asia or Europe.

-Remove unwanted or irrelevant records from the dataset.
+4.Remove unwanted or irrelevant records from the dataset.

 🔹Tools & Libraries Used

-Python 3
+1. Python 3

-Pandas → Data cleaning, manipulation, and filtering
+2. Pandas → Data cleaning, manipulation, and filtering

-Jupyter Notebook
+3. Jupyter Notebook

 🔹Dataset